NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList.md

 # Revision 15 - Background Music

 Background music: you can now play background music during levels.

 - Import/manage background tracks in Content Library.
 - Tune background audio on a separate channel from SFX and Voice lines, adjust fade in/out options, and test levels compared to SFX and Voice.
 - New optional CLI input option "--background-music" to overwrite background music when launching via CLI.
 - Custom levels can be configured to override background tracks - useful to avoid repeated configuration or specifying when launching a level via CLI.
 The option "Use selected audio" will default to the content library's selected background, while "None" manually disables background music for that level.
 (Note; if specified, "--background-music" parameter will override level-configured music).

 Renamed many references of "Audio Pack" to "Voice Pack" to distinguish them from background audio.

 Clap detection was overhauled to use AudioWorklet LMS to filter out background music, improving clap detection reliability when background music is playing.
 This also sets the groundwork for a planned future feature.

 - NOTE: The microphone is now enabled throughout the level, not just during "Clap" and "HoldAndClap" tasks, for smoothness with background tracks.
 The actual behavior of these tasks is unaffected.

-Additional "Clap Test On/Off" button in the "Calibrate Clap Detection" section of the "Audio Tab" Updated "Balls region" grids to use the same "Buffer" value as shaft depth calculations (originally left out by choice, but this made balls coverage too unreliable in practice)
+Additional "Clap Test On/Off" button in the "Calibrate Clap Detection" section of the "Audio Tab"

+Updated "Balls region" grids to use the same "Buffer" value as shaft depth calculations (originally left out by choice, but this made balls coverage too unreliable in practice).

 Corrected a couple of typos throughout UI.

 Fixed long-standing bug in session summary section, where achievements were listed as newly unlocked when they had already been earned.